zntb/fullstack-open-part3/phonebook-frontend/README.md

 Change the backend so that new numbers are _saved to the database_.
 Verify that your frontend still works after the changes.

 At this stage, you can ignore whether there is already a person in the database with the same name as the person you are adding.

+## Exercises 3.15.-3.18

+### 3.15: Phonebook database, step 3

+Change the backend so that deleting phonebook entries is reflected in the database.

+Verify that the frontend still works after making the changes.